Pi1 Columbae

-Pi^{1} Columbae, Latinized from π^{1} Columbae, is a star in the southern constellation of Columba.
-With an apparent visual magnitude of 6.13, it is a dim, white-hued star that is near the limit of visibility for the naked eye.
-It is located approximately 280 light years from the Sun based on parallax, and has an absolute magnitude of +1.55.
+Pi^{1} Columbae is a star in the southern constellation of Columba.
+Its name is a Bayer designation that is Latinized from π^{1} Columbae, and abbreviated Pi^{1} Col or π^{1} Col. With an apparent visual magnitude of 6.13, it is a dim, white-hued star that is near the limit of visibility for the naked eye.
+It is located at a distance of approximately 280 ly from the Sun based on parallax, and has an absolute magnitude of +1.55.

-This is an Am star with a stellar classification of A2mA5-A9.
-It has 2.5 times the Sun's radius and shines with 20 times the luminosity of the Sun at an effective temperature of 7,765 K. The star is spinning with a projected rotational velocity of 70 km/s.
+This is an Am star with a stellar classification of A2mA5-A9, which means it is a chemically peculiar star that displays strong absorption lines of higher mass elements in its spectrum.
+At an estimated age of 1.1 billion years, this star is spinning with a projected rotational velocity of 70 km/s.
+It has 1.75 times the mass of the Sun and 2.5 times the Sun's radius.
+The star is radiating 20 times the luminosity of the Sun from its photosphere at an effective temperature of 7,765 K.

+A 2024 study of stellar pulsation in Am and Fm stars suggested that π^{1} Col is a Gamma Doradus variable.